 Final Thoughts: Free Roku Channels

 Rokus allow you to combine all of your streaming services into one device, but having multiple paid services on Roku can become costly.
 Thankfully, there are free channels available, and you can find all of those channels through the Roku Channel Store menu.
-You can also add local channels on Roku to keep up with local events.
+You can also add local channels on Roku to keep up with local events or watch ESPN on Roku for sports.

 That said, it will only display the top free channels.
 Plus, not all channels are available in every region, so you may need to use a VPN.
 Explore The Roku Channel Store to find the channel you want and those that offer generous free trials like YouTube TV.